instar-robotics/hieroglyph/README.md

 ### Dependancy ###

 * cmake 3.5
-* ROS Lunar
+* ROS Lunar or Melodic

 ### Install dependancies ###
-* On ubuntu 16.04 :
+* On ubuntu 16.04 or 18.04 :

 **_apt-get update_**

 **_apt-get install cmake_**

-* For __ROS Lunar__ installation, please refer to : http://wiki.ros.org/lunar/Installation/Ubuntu
+* For __ROS Lunar__ installation and workspace configuration, please refer to : http://wiki.ros.org/lunar/Installation/Ubuntu
-* For __ROS Lunar__ workspace configuration, please refer to : http://wiki.ros.org/lunar/Installation/Ubuntu
+* For __ROS Melodic__ installation and workspace configuration, please refer to : http://wiki.ros.org/melodic/Installation/Ubuntu

-* For the next section, we admit you have install __ROS Lunar__ and configure a workspace using catkin_make
+* For the next section, we admit you have install __ROS Lunar__ or __ROS Melodic__ and configure a workspace using catkin_make
 * The workspace directory will be :

 **_/home/johndoe/catkin_workspace_**